clintharris/IDBSideSync/README.md

 # Roadmap

 - [ ] Convert files to TypeScript
+- [ ] Move types to a type def file that can be easily referenced by other apps if being imported as a library
 - [ ] Add unit tests (to ensure consistent behavior in next step, refactoring)
 - [ ] Incorporate Jared Forsyth's HLC string formatting improvements that allow for longer timestamp and counter strings:
     - `physTime.toString().padStart(15, '0')` // 13 digits is enough for the next 100 years, so 15 is plenty